supercrab/mpd_oled/INSTALL_MOODE.md

 a display of 10 bars and a gap of 1 pixel between bars and a framerate of 20Hz is
 ```
-sudo ./mpd_oled -o 6 -b 10 -g 1 -f 20
+sudo mpd_oled -o 6 -b 10 -g 1 -f 20
 ```
 The program can be stopped by pressing Control-C.

-For I2C OLEDs (mpd_oled -o 3, 4 or 6) you may need to specify the I2C address,
+For I2C OLEDs (mpd_oled -o 3, 4 or 6) you may need to specify
-find this by running,
-e.g. `sudo i2cdetect -y 1` and specify the address with mpd_oled -a,
-e.g. `./mpd_oled -o6 -a 3d ...`.
-If you have a reset pin connected, specify
+the I2C address, find this by running, e.g. `sudo i2cdetect -y 1` and then specify the address with mpd_oled -a, e.g. `mpd_oled -o6 -a 3d ...`.
-the GPIO number with mpd_oled -r, e.g. `mpd_oled -o6 -r 24 ...`.
-Specify
+If you have a reset pin connected, specify the GPIO number with mpd_oled -r, e.g. `mpd_oled -o6 -r 24 ...`.
-the I2C bus number, if not 1, with mpd_oled -B, e.g. `mpd_oled -o6 -B 0 ...`
+Specify the I2C bus number, if not 1, with mpd_oled -B, e.g. `mpd_oled -o6 -B 0 ...`

 For, SPI OLEDs (mpd_oled -o 1 or 7), you may need to specify your reset pin GPIO number (mpd_oled -r, default 25), DC pin GPIO number (mpd_oled -D,